montanatrouthunters/montanatrouthunters.com/content/rates-and-policies/rates.md

 ---
-widget: 'github.shoginn.pricing-cards'
+widget: github.shoginn.pricing-cards
 headless: true
-title: 'Rates'
+title: Rates
-subtitle: 'How much does it cost?
-What do I get?'
+subtitle: How much does it cost?
+What do I get?
 design:
   columns: '1'
 weight: 10